-7. Photo naming: You need to make sure you name your photos to help search engines understand what the picture is.
-Don’t just leave the numbers from the camera or the title for the stock photo for the name.
+7. Photo naming: You need to make sure you name your photos to help search engines understand the picture.
+Don't just leave the numbers from the camera or the title for the name's stock photo.
 Rewrite those numbers and stock photo names to match your purpose of the page.
 For example, if the picture is for a Puppy Sitting in a Cup and the name it came with is 12345.jpg, change it to Puppy-In-A-Cup.jpg.

 Writing for Search Engine Results Page (SERP)